 Free weights are any weights that you can pick up and move around.
-People keep comparing Free Weights V/S Bodyweight Training.
-But why compare when you can combine Free Weights and Bodyweight and get excellent results from it.
-The most common type of free weights found in the Gym are: dumbbells, barbells, kettlebells, chains, and medicine balls.
+People keep making comparisons between free weights and bodyweight training.
+But why compare, When you can combine Free Weights with Bodyweight Exercises and get incredible results from it?

 - Free Weights has the Highest weight Capacity (i.e. you can add a lot of weight) compared to other equipment.

 - Sufficient weight to make lower body exercises (like: Squats, Lunges, Squat jumps etc.) very challenging.

 - Weight can be easily added and reduced.